 - PVC Drip Irrigation systems

 Here’s a shot of it covering my whole garden.
-Notice it works for both the row crops like carrots, peas, beans, potatoes and corn.
-PVC Drip Irrigation also works perfect for larger crops like tomatoes and squash.
+Notice it works for both the row crops like carrots, peas, beans, potatoes, and corn.
+PVC Drip Irrigation also works perfectly for larger crops like tomatoes and squash.

 Here’s a shot of the drip system we use at our second “borrowed” garden.
 Again it works perfectly for all the row crops we grow here.
-First time set up is easy, but time consuming.
+The first-time setup is easy but time-consuming.
 The biggest time commitment comes from having to drill hundreds of holes in the pipe.
-But after the first year set up and take down of the system is quick and easy!
+But after the first year set up and takedown of the system is quick and easy!

 What size of pipe should you use?